WinterWild Festival 2019

 Experimental Melbourne arts organisation These Are The Projects We Do Together will install a 200-metre-long, 10-metre-high projection screen in an abandoned quarry for Remain in Light.
 Wander the quarry floor on Friday August 16 as a series of projections and an ominous original soundtrack flicker in the winter darkness.
 For Dogwatch, held each Saturday night, assemble on the foreshore around a fire raging in the skeleton of a wrecked boat.

-My Year Without Meat author and Good Food columnist, Richard Cornish, will return to host a deep dive into the so-called “fifth taste”, umami.
+My Year Without Meat author, Richard Cornish, will return to host a deep dive into the so-called “fifth taste”, umami.

 There’ll also be live music by underground Melbourne DJs Otologic, Salvador Darling, DJ Seagull, DJ Kiti, Canadian blues rockers Los Borrachos and baroque musician Max Riebl.